-Jeffrey and Mark Bryant want to honor their parents’ principles by giving back to the local community through a series of grants of up to $1,000 that result in community improvements.
+Jeffrey and Mark Bryant want to honor their parents’ principles by giving back to the local community through a series of quarterly grants, of up to $1,000 each, that result in community improvements.

 Charles and Carole Bryant Generation Grants are available to fund worthwhile community projects in the local area.
 Ideas for funding can be submitted by local residents or civic groups and are selected on a quarterly basis for grants from Bryant Asset Protection.
 There are no restrictions on the nature of the awards so long as the ideas result in a positive benefit for the community.
 All are welcome to apply or to nominate an individual or a group conducting or planning a worthy civic project.

 Since the 1st award in October of 2010, awards have gone to a variety of local community improvement organizations; each of which serve not only their local areas, but also others in the greater Capital area and beyond.
 They include:

 - Victims of the First Street Rensselaer, NY Fire in April of 2018 - Five apartment units were destroyed along with the belongings of the residents.
 A check was mailed to each unit family.
 (Rensselaer, NY)

 - Pine Hollow Arboretum - A nonprofit corporation and certified by the NYS Education Department, founded in 1966 by John W. Abbuhl, M.D., is a home to thousands of trees in their natural environment.
 (Slingerlands, NY)